pandey-ankit/coherence-demo/explore-code/explore-code.md

            </interceptor>
          </interceptors>
          ```
+         > Note: In this context, interceptors allow us to write code to react to various lifecycle events such as when the cache configuration is activated or disposed.
+In this case we are running the `BootstrapInterceptor` class, explained below, to boostrap the application.
+Other interceptors can be created to respond to other events such as member left, partition events and cache mutation events.
       2. Cache Scheme Mapping, shown below or on [GitHub](https://github.com/coherence-community/coherence-demo/blob/b632f832fe9860e9eb6fb454f13a4158367d0f23/src/main/resources/cache-config-grid-edition.xml#L51)
          defines the mapping from the cache name to a caching scheme and shows the domain classes for each cache, which are explained further below.
          ```xml